Children Who Chase Lost Voices: Plot

-Eleven-year-old Asuna Watase has been forced to grow up, after her father died.
-Her mother is a nurse working long shifts at the hospital.
-Asuna spends her solitary days listening to the mysterious music emanating from the cat's-whisker receiver her father gave to her as a memento, accompanied by pet cat Mimi, who bears strange red markings on her fur.
+Asuna Watase has been forced to grow up following the death of her father.
+Her mother is a nurse who works long shifts at the local hospital, leaving Asuna to fend for herself much of the time.
+Asuna has difficulty relating to those her own age, and spends her days alone.
+She spends much of her time listening to the mysterious music emanating from the cat's-whisker receiver her father gave to her as a memento, accompanied by her pet cat Mimi, who bears strange red markings on her fur.

-One day, while walking to her clubhouse across a bridge, she is ambushed by a fearsome creature and saved by a mysterious teenage boy named Shun.
-Asuna treats him from fighting the creature, and later they both listen to the radio.
-Shun tells Asuna he is from another country called Agartha and that he came to this place to find something.
-He then gives Asuna a blessing in the form of a kiss to the forehead.
-Asuna leaves quickly and tells Shun she will return tomorrow.
-However, Shun falls to his death, while looking at the sky.
+One day, while crossing a bridge en route to her clubhouse, she is ambushed by a fearsome creature and saved by a mysterious teenage boy named Shun.
+Asuna treats his injuries following the fight, and later, the two listen to the radio together.
+Shun tells Asuna that he is from a country named Agartha, and that he traveled to this place in search of something.
+He gives Asuna a blessing in the form of a kiss on her forehead, and tells her that she's like him, a wanderer, called to distant places.
+Asuna leaves, but tells Shun she will return the following day.
+However, Shun succumbs to his injuries and dies after Asuna's departure, while looking at the sky.

-The next day, Asuna hears from her mother about a boy in the river, but she does not believe it is Shun.
-Asuna's substitute teacher, Mr. Morisaki, gives a lecture on a book for them to understand about Agartha, the land of the dead.
-When Asuna visits Morisaki, he explains to her that long ago, humans needed the guidance of Quetzalcoatls, keepers of the dead, until they matured and no longer needed them.
-They went underground along with the few who joined them.
+The next day, Asuna hears from her mother about a boy in the river, but she refuses to believe the boy is Shun.
+Asuna's substitute teacher, Mr. Morisaki, gives the class a lecture on a book about Agartha, the land of the dead.
+When Asuna visits Morisaki after class, he explains to her that long ago, humans needed the guidance of Quetzalcoatls, keepers of the dead, until they matured and no longer needed them.
+The psychopomps then went underground, along with the few who joined them.

-Afterwards, Asuna goes to the hideout to find another mysterious boy, resembling Shun and standing on the ledge.
+Afterwards, Asuna goes to the hideout to find another mysterious boy resembling Shun standing on the ledge.
 Soon, a group of armed men, called the Arch Angels, appear and ambush them.
 The mysterious boy hides in the underground entrance with Asuna, and the two proceed further into the cave when the cave's entrance is bombed.
 The two meet a Quetzalcoatl who has apparently lost its physical senses and attacks the boy.
-He refuses to kill the gatekeeper, giving Asuna his clavis, a crystal, and fights back.
-The Archangels interfere, killing the gatekeeper.
+The boy refuses to kill the gatekeeper, but gives Asuna his clavis, a crystal, and defends himself.
+The Arch Angels interfere, killing the gatekeeper.
 The Arch Angel commander captures Asuna and uses the clavis to open a gateway to Agartha.
 The commander and Asuna enter the gateway followed by the boy.
 Once inside, the commander reveals himself to be Morisaki and the boy also reveals himself to be Shin, Shun's younger brother.
 Morisaki tells Shin that all he wants is to resurrect his wife, Lisa.
 Shin leaves Asuna and Morisaki.